chainguard-dev/terraform-infra-common/modules/github-events/README.md

 The `public-urls` output will be populated with the `.run.app` URL for each regional service, which can be used to configure the GitHub webhook for testing.

+## Using with `cloudevent-recorder`

+The event payloads produced by this module are the full GitHub webhook payloads, and are not transformed in any way.
+If you want to record these events using `cloudevent-recorder`, you must set `ignore_unknown_fields`, since event payloads will not match the schema.

+The schemas that describe which fields get recorded are defined in `./schemas/event_types.go`, and the BQ schemas are generated using `./cmd/schemagen`.
+To add fields or new types, modify the `event_types.go` file and run `go generate ./...`.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements